pyamsoft/tetherfi/README.md

 It is most useful for a device which has an Unlimited Mobile Data plan with your mobile carrier, or a strong unmetered WiFi connection.
 You do not need a Hotspot data plan to use TetherFi.

-**You have a Hotspot plan from your Mobile Carrier, but it has a data cap**
+**You have a Unlimited Data and a Hotspot plan from your Carrier, but Hotspot has a data cap**

 TetherFi works by proxying your device traffic through your Android device.
-Since all the traffic "looks" like it is coming from your Android device (which is not capped in this case), your TetherFi hotspot traffic will not be capped either.
+Since all the traffic "looks" like it is coming from your Android device, your TetherFi hotspot traffic will not be capped either.

-**You have a Hotspot plan from your Mobile Carrier, but it has a data throttling**
+**You have a Unlimited Data and a Hotspot plan from your Carrier, but Hotspot has throttling**

 TetherFi works by proxying your device traffic through your Android device.
-Since all the traffic "looks" like it is coming from your Android device (which is not throttled in this case), your TetherFi hotspot traffic will not be throttled either.
+Since all the traffic "looks" like it is coming from your Android device, your TetherFi hotspot traffic will not be throttled either.

 **You do not have a mobile Hotspot plan**